matt-minich/Reddit-PRAW-API/README.md

 NSFW: whether the post has been marked as containing adult content (boolean)

 selftext: the body text of the post (if the post is a selfpost)

+comment forest: a list of the comments for the post, including replies.
+Each comment and reply is presented with its score and the author's username.
+Be aware that this output often exceeds the character limit for individual an individual cell in Microsoft Excel.

 number of comments: the number of comments on the post